 Changes to the area:

-The revised concept plan (PDF, 458kb) is now available.
-Find out more in the Project Updates section below.
+The revised concept plan (PDF, 458 KB) is now available.

 A zebra pedestrian crossing and an additional road hump are to be installed on Bellair Street on the north side of Macaulay Road.
-The project is expected to improve safety and access for people walking to Kensington Station and can be viewed on the final plan.
-These works are expected to commence in early June and be completed by the end of June.
-Local residents have been notified.
+The project is expected to improve safety and access for people walking to Kensington Station and can be viewed in the final plan (PDF, 1.28 MB).

 By increasing the size of the small park and improving its accessibility, there will be opportunities for new uses and enhanced landscape character.
 Additional tree planting and permeable surfaces will also allow for better use of rain and stormwater.
 View the Eastwood and Rankins Reserve concept plan (PDF, 3.25 MB).